 b.
 Dining areas shall be furnished with dining tables and chairs appropriate to the size and function of the facility.
 Dining areas and furnishings shall be kept clean and sanitary.

 a.
-Each resident shall be provided with a twin-sized or larger bed, substantially constructed and in good repair.
+Each resident shall be provided with a standard, single, or twin bed, substantially constructed and in good repair.
 Rollaway beds, metal cots, or folding beds are not acceptable.

 b.
 Each bed shall be equipped with the following: casters or glides; clean springs in good repair; a clean, comfortable, well-constructed mattress approximately five inches thick and standard in size for the bed; and clean, comfortable pillows of average bed size.